vlaranjo/Vasconomics_Website/content/post/Development_and_Climate.md

 ### HDI and Temperature by Country

 Below you will see a scatter plot where each circle represents a country and is placed according to HDI (Index) and the Temperature (in Celsius).
-Also for the reader's convenience, the different colours represent the different continent where a country belongs.
+For the reader's convenience, the different colours represent the different continent where a country belongs.

 Note that, the data presented is an average between 2010-2016 values, when available.
-It was decided to take the average, to avoid overstating the figures on speficially warm years for some countries.
+It was decided to take the average, to avoid overstating the figures on specifically warm years for some countries.

-Also, it is importatn to remind the reader that *the higher the index the more developed a country is considered to be*.
+Also, it is important to remind the reader that *the higher the index the more developed a country is considered to be*.

 Tip: zoom available in the left-bottom corner.